vkakerbeck/tbp.monty/docs/how-monty-works/monty/reference-frame-transformations.md

 ---
 title: Reference Frame Transforms
 ---
-In a sensorimotor learning setup one naturally encounters several different reference frames in which information can be represented.
-Additionally, Monty has it's internal reference frames in which is learns models of objects.
-Those can get confusing to wrap your head around and keep track of so here is a brief overview of all the reference frames involved in a typical Monty setup.
+In a sensorimotor learning setup, one naturally encounters several different reference frames in which information can be represented.
+Additionally, Monty has internal reference frames in which it learns models of objects.
+Those can get confusing to wrap your head around and keep track of, so here is a brief overview of all the reference frames involved in a typical Monty setup.

 # Reference Frames in a Typical Monty Experiment
 ![](../../figures/how-monty-works/reference_frames_overview.png)